 - Electronic settlement process is quicker and the elimination of the need to book a time with the banks and physically attend settlements is a major efficiency - Vendor receives funds faster and the ability to transfer funds to other parties eg Council rates rather than generating cheques - Immediate lodgement of caveats and other documents - Fewer errors at settlement in relation to documentation - Nearly all transactions have gone through securely with much less fraud perpetrated than in the paper system to date - 7.9 The components of the system that ARNECC is not regulating have not been as well managed.
 Regulatory guidance for the financial payments and settlements process and market regulation has not been explicitly stated.
 Although PEXA was established under regulatory guidance from RBA and ASIC there has been no ongoing review of the risk associated with the payment systems used, and oversight of practices when flaws have appeared.
 The RBA monitors and reports on the volume funds settled by PEXA as a batch administrator in the RITS. - 7.10 The use of unverified bank account details to authorise high value payments has not been reviewed by the regulators, and the subsequent failures are handled by PEXA and the banks on an as needed basis.
 Analysis might suggest that the use of unverified bank account numbers is not fit-for-purpose in the payments system in the long run and this component of the process should be redesigned.
-ELNOs have not been required to develop an ePayments code but considering the amount of money at risk ie the value of a house, this matter needs careful consideration by a regulator. - 7.11 Revenue offices have contracts with ELNOs but have no defined path to have their requirements considered in the process for approvals of ELNOs, or to have ongoing governance of matters such as change control. - 7.12 The lack of sophistication in some practitioners with respect to cybersecurity has to date not resulted in changes to regulators certification requirements for practitioners.
-Practitioner regulators should consider this requirement especially in mandated jurisdictions where paper settlement is no longer available. - 7.13 The current model with ARNECC operating as a Council does not have the remit or the necessary skills and resources to provide appropriate regulation and governance. - 7.14 Future organisation models for effective regulation, governance and in some cases management eg national consistency agenda, require more resources to ensure a robust system for the future.
+ELNOs have not been required to develop an ePayments code but considering the amount of money at risk ie the value of a house, this matter needs careful consideration by a regulator.
+We note that ASIC has recently considered this matter in the relief provided to Sympli in the ASIC Gazette No A46/19, Tuesday 5 November 2019. - 7.11 Revenue offices have contracts with ELNOs but have no defined path to have their requirements considered in the process for approvals of ELNOs, or to have ongoing governance of matters such as change control. - 7.12 The lack of sophistication in some practitioners with respect to cybersecurity has to date not resulted in changes to regulators certification requirements for practitioners.
+Practitioner regulators should consider this requirement especially in mandated jurisdictions where paper settlement is no longer available. - 7.13 The current model with ARNECC operating as a Council does not have the remit or the necessary resources to provide appropriate regulation and governance. - 7.14 Future organisation models for effective regulation, governance and in some cases management eg national consistency agenda, require more resources to ensure a robust system for the future.
 With the addition of more ELNOs and potential interoperability arrangements, resource requirements will increase further.